aldrinjenson/moodle-automation/readme.md

 - nodeJs script to automate the attendance marking in Moodle and get updates in Telegram.
   Useful if you attend classes but forgets to mark attendance on Moodle for the subject every hour.
+- Also includes a Dashboard url to see attendance statistics for each day.
+Check screnshot [here](./Screenshots/Dashboard.png)

 ## Steps to Run